tbyerly/agility2018-dhd/docs/intro.rst

 This class covers the following topics:

-- Initial Set-up, Device Configuration, Protected Object Configuration, Launching DDoS Attacks and Viewing Attacks and Logs in the Dashboard.
+- Initial Set-up, Device Configuration, Protected Object Configuration, Launching various DDoS Attacks and viewing  the attacks and logs in the dashboard.

 .. toctree::
    :maxdepth: 2